Eurocopter UH-72 Lakota: Trainer use

-On 4 September 2014, the Army issued a notice of intention to buy up to 155 UH-72s for training "on an other than full and open competitive basis".
+In September 2014, the Army issued a notice of intention to buy up to 155 UH-72s for training "on an other than full and open competitive basis".
 AgustaWestland launched a judicial bid to have the acquisition declared unlawful, claiming that the EC145 did not offer the best value for money and that its "restricted flight maneuver envelope" impeded training.
 Airbus defended the Army's position, noting the EC145's prior selection, claiming AgustaWestland's cost figures were exaggerated and that it was already used for training.

 Bell Helicopter also criticized the decision but took no legal actions.
-On 14 October 2014, a Federal Claims Court issued a temporary order denying the US government's challenge of AgustaWestland's action until the Army issued a final justification and approval (J&A) to sole-source the procurement.
+In October 2014, a Federal Claims Court issued a temporary order denying the US government's challenge of AgustaWestland's action until the Army issued a final justification and approval (J&A) to sole-source the procurement.
 The Army contended that the UH-72A came under the 2006 LUH contract, and so did not require a new J&A, effectively nullifying the challenge.

 The court sided with AgustaWestland, rejected the Army's J&A, and halted UH-72 procurement for training after finding that the Army had exaggerated the costs and time needed to acquire a training helicopter.
 The initial acquisition process was found negligent as it effectively tied the UH-72 to Airbus for its serviceable life.
-The court ordered the Army to either conduct a procurement for new training helicopters or stop buying UH-72 trainers.
+The court ordered the Army to either conduct a procurement for new training helicopters, or stop buying UH-72 trainers.
 The Army appealed the decision.
-The lawsuit was overturned on appeal in favor of the US Army in 2018, and the Army retired its last TH-67 trainer in 2021.
+The lawsuit was overturned on appeal in favor of the US Army in 2018.
+The Army retired its last TH-67 trainer in 2021.